 Google’s advertising program, Google Ads, generates tens of billions of dollars in revenue for the Internet giant every year.
 While many large corporations contribute vast amounts toward that total, far smaller businesses are frequent and eager participants, as well.

 One reason why Google Ads has been so successful is that Google has made it very easy for anyone to get started.
 Despite that fact, many experts believe that nearly every Google Ads campaign would be better handled by a professional.
-When it comes to Google Ads, we suggest not going it alone.
+When it comes to Google Ads, don’t do it yourself.

 A Deceptively Easy, Streamlined Google Ads Startup Process